zukunft/zukunft.com/docs/code_functions_all.md

     \-- url_mapper - section for function url_mapper not yet defined that it should be set and get in /phrase/phrase_lis t.php
     \-- api_mapper - section for function api_mapper is expected to be construct and map in /phrase/phrase_list.php
+    \-- filter_by_name_start - section for function filter_by_name_start not yet defined that it should be load in /phra se/phrase_list.php
     \-- result_phrases_most_relevant - section for function result_phrases_most_relevant not yet defined that it should
             be related in /phrase/phrase_list.php
     \-- child_names - section for function child_names not yet defined that it should be related in /phrase/phrase_list.